top of page

 Extraordinarily valuable to

-Yourself and to others.”
+You and others.”

 I like the words of T. S. Eliot, who wrote: